Coverage Optimization using Generalized Voronoi Partition: Generalization of the Voronoi partition

-\item In the context of the problem discussed in this paper, $q \in V_i$ means that the $i$-th agent/sensor is the most effective in sensing at point $q$.
+A generalized Voronoi cell $V^g_i$ can be topologically non-connected, null, and may contain other Voronoi cells.
+In the context of the problem discussed in this paper, $q \in V^g_i$ means that the $i$-th agent/sensor is the most effective in sensing at point $q$.
 This is reflected in the $\geq$ sign in the definition.
-In standard Voronoi partition used for the homogeneous case, $\leq$ sign for distances ensured that $i$-th sensor is most effective in $V_i$.

-\item The condition that $f_i$ are analytic implies that for every $i,j \in \{1,2, \ldots, N\}$, $f_i - f_j$ is analytic.
-By the property of real analytic functions \cite{krantz}, the set of intersection points between any two node functions is a set of measure zero.
+In standard Voronoi partition used for the homogeneous case, $\leq$ sign for distances ensured that the $i$-th sensor is the most effective in $V_i$.
+(Note that $f_i$ are strictly decreasing.)
+The condition that $f_i$ are analytic implies that for every $i,j \in I_N$, $f_i - f_j$ is analytic.
+By the property of real analytic functions, the set of intersection points between any two node functions is a set of measure zero.
 This ensures that the intersection of any two cells is a set of measure zero, that is, the boundary of a cell is made up of the union of at most $d-1$ dimensional subsets of $\mathbb{R}^d$.
 Otherwise the requirement that the cells should have mutually disjoint interiors may be violated.
 Analyticity of the node functions $f_i$ is a sufficient condition to discount this possibility.
+Further, note that for some $i \neq j$, if $f_i \neq f_j$, then it is acceptable to have $p_i = p_j$.
+Only when $f_i = f_j$ and $i \neq j$, the condition $p_i \neq p_j$ is imposed in case of the generalized Voronoi partition (see Appendix for details).
+It can be shown that the centroid of a generalized Voronoi cell lies within its convex hull \cite{Bullo09}.